Paul Davis Restoration of Cleveland Metro

 The ever-changing seasons can also contribute to unwanted plumbing problems in your home.
 Melting ice and snow can cause extra water to puddle in your gutters as a result of constant temperature fluctuations.
 Excess water from overland flooding can drip from your downspouts and enter your home from cracks in your foundation or mortar joints.
 Call us at (440)-834-1155 for 24/7 emergency flooding services.

 The common causes for basement leaks come from the pressure created by the water in the soil surrounding your foundation.
-There are three different types of pressure that form to cause flooding issues including:
+There are three different types of pressure that form to cause flooding issues, including:

 • Persistent rain causes soil to saturate, resulting in high water pressure that can cause a burst pipe